 To lessen the likelihood that may happen, the report says manufacturers should “Protect your company from liability and exposure by implementing strong data security policies that include data ethics.”
 And it adds that manufacturers should “Establish strong internal data governance policies by addressing what information should be collected, how it should be stored, analyzed and retained, what decisions should be made based on its analysis, and by whom/where.”

-Choosing the Best Secure Platform for Moving to Industry 4.0
+Choosing the Best Solution for Industry 4.0